ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 **Gate.** Suppressed findings do not count toward severity or issue-count thresholds.
 The gate itself arrives with the gating work, so this becomes observable there rather than here.

 **Unmatched directives are reported.** A directive that suppressed nothing is stale — the finding was fixed, the rule was removed, or the rule identifier is misspelled.
 This count is the mitigation for the absence of compile-time validation, and it is the most important diagnostic in the proposal.
 It is also an audit control in its own right: accumulated stale suppressions are the clearest signal that a codebase's exceptions are no longer being maintained.
-The control is well established elsewhere — ESLint, Ruff and golangci-lint all report suppressions that no longer suppress anything.
+The control is well established: comparable analyzers all report suppressions that no longer suppress anything.

 **New suppressions appear in code review.** Because a directive is part of the source, adding one shows up in the diff alongside the change that needed it.
 The exception is scrutinised at the moment it is created, by someone with the context to judge it — which is worth more than any report produced months later.
 An external suppression file achieves this only if reviewers happen to read it.